-- Keep harvesting and you’ll keep the plant producing.
+- Keep harvesting regularly and you’ll keep the plant producing.

 You can also eat courgette flowers, they’re great on a salad and you can also cook with them.
 Courgettes have two types of flowers, the flower that has the young vegetable attached to it (this is the female flower) and the much more attractive flower on a long stalk which is the male.
 Courgette flowers will keep for 2-3 days if you seal them in a plastic bag and keep in the fridge.

 Got a glut of courgettes?
-Why no dehydrate them?
+Why not dehydrate them?
+Courgettes are a great vegetable to dehydrate.
 Courgette chips and crisps are a fabulous way to preserve your courgettes for longer – read our Food Dehydrators guide here!